What we cover in this video

 2) Data collection and storage related to the Snapclarity assessment

 As explained in another Snapclarity video, all clients complete an initial intake assessment in order to determine their level of risk for various mental health difficulties.
-Assessment data is stored alongside the clients’ email address and is protected by Microsoft Azure.
+Assessment data is stored alongside the clients’ email addresses and is protected by Microsoft Azure.

-Assessment data are kept for various reasons, including the ability for therapists and clients to observe how clients are doing over time.
-Snapclarity is also interested in these data in their aggregate form to assess whether clients who are using the platform are actually getting better.
+Assessment data is kept for various reasons, including the ability for therapists and clients to observe how clients are doing over time.
+Snapclarity is also interested in this data in their aggregate form to assess whether clients who are using the platform are actually getting better.
 Snapclarity believes in mental health provision being accountable and this includes collecting good data.
 The data stored by Microsoft Azure is encrypted, stored in Canada, and has very low risk of disclosure and identification of individual client data.

 3) Data collection and storage related to client payment for services